fernando-cabrera-gonzalez/sz80e/README.md

 - LD for linking.
 - AR for building the static library (optional).
 - Compatible operating system (Windows or Linux).
+- Recommended: GNU make and Visual Studio Code with C/C++ extension by Microsoft.

 ## Standalone